sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/my-authorization-server/about/README.md

 # Using it
 You are welcome to use my Authorization server for creating OAuth2 Client and signinup users.
 This authorization server works only for a small use case and will need more extending.
-This is a demo purposes for some and works well for my use case.

-I might add new features and may restart the server at any time, I will try to release enhancements in the evening hours MDT.